elpapadelospollitos/Omega-strike-vita/README.md

 # Disclaimer
 The VPK doesn't contain any Omega Strike files.
 You need the game files from a legally owned copy.
 You can find the game here: https://store.steampowered.com/app/680340/Omega_Strike/

+This is for version 1.0.1 of the game

 # Instructions
 1. Download the VPK and install it
 2. Find the folder in which your legally owned copy of Omega Strike is installed